Kbentley8/Budget-Tracker/README.md

 ## Description

 This application that helps users to add expenses and deposits to their budget with or without the use of a internet connection.
 If the user inputs transactions offline, the changes shown when they return online.
-This application uses IndexDB, Service workers, and Web Manifest for offline functionality and is deployed on Heroku.
+This application utilizes IndexDB, Service workers, and Web Manifest for offline functionality and uses Heroku for deployment.

 ## Screenshots